elixir-explorer/explorer/README.md

 [treebee's fork of ex_polars](https://github.com/treebee/ex_polars).
 Many thanks to @tyrchen and
 @treebee!

+@jsonbecker has been a source of constant encouragement and a tireless duck.
+Thanks for quacking.

 And of course, thanks to @ritchie46 for the wonderful `polars` library.

 Finally, the initial development of this library took place on the lands of the Wurundjeri people